AsceticPy/Game-of-life/README.md

 # Game-of-life

-This is an attempt to create the game of life by Connway in Python
+This is an attempt to create John Conway's game of life in Python